st3r4g/wlanthy/README.md

 By default it starts in anthy mode, so you should be able to start typing in japanese right away after giving focus to a supported application.

-Supported applications are those that implement the `text-input` protocol, like gtk+3 applications (e.g. Firefox).
+Supported applications are those that implement the `text-input-v3` protocol, like gtk+3 applications (e.g. Firefox).
+Unfortunately, at the moment qt5 implements `text-input-v2` which is probably very similar but not implemented by Sway (wlroots).

 ## Usage